krunalp983/About-me/README.md

--🔭I’m currently working as Datascientist in FMCG company
 - 🔭 I’m currently Studying ...Master's In Informatics
 - 🌱 I’m currently learning .....Amazon cloud  Services,Devops and containerization
 - 👯 I’m looking to collaborate on ....Taking More Practical Knowledge